What Is a Workplace Counsellor - And Why It Matters More Than You Think

 When working with organisations, I carry the same ethos into the workplace.
 I integrate person-centred counselling with relational and trauma-informed perspectives, shaped to fit the specific emotional climate of each team.

-Some businesses invite me to work in-house (more on that in the companion blog), while others offer counselling externally, but with the same values at the core: empathy, respect, and emotional presence.
+Some businesses invite me to work in-house, while others offer counselling externally, but with the same values at the core: empathy, respect, and emotional presence.

-This isn’t therapy to drive performance.
-It’s therapy that recognises the humanity of your people, and, that their wellbeing isn’t separate from their contribution at work.
+This isn’t therapy to drive productivity.
+It’s therapy that recognises the humanity of your people, and that their wellbeing cannot be separated from the way they contribute at work.

 5. If you’re exploring support for your team